raghul-pandi/Crime-Data-Analysis/README.md

 - Number of Rows in Original Dataset : 350294
 - Number of Columns in Original Crime Dataset: 19
-- Number of Data Points in Original Crime Dataset:6655586
+- Number of Data Points in Original Crime Dataset: 6655586